 What was the house like previously?

 When we purchased the home we loved the bones and the angular pitched ceilings.
 We did feel that the home was very dark and had been untouched for many years, leaving a lot of room for improvement.
-We wanted to add an additional half bath so each bedroom would have their own and would be tucked away from the communal areas.
+We wanted to add an additional half bath so each bedroom would have its own and would be tucked away from the communal areas.

-There were popcorn ceilings, areas that were blocked off, such as the den, and kitchen which interfered with the circulation of the home and it felt a bit drab.
-The original parquet floors were damaged and warping, the master bedroom had carpeting so we knew we wanted to redo the flooring throughout.
+There were popcorn ceilings, and areas that were blocked off, such as the den, and kitchen which interfered with the circulation of the home and it felt a bit drab.
+The original parquet floors were damaged and warping, and the master bedroom had carpeting so we knew we wanted to redo the flooring throughout.

-We also put in new windows, fleetwood sliders and gorgeous geometric interior oak doors and removed the drywall that once covered the beautiful brick fireplace, which we were able to restore.
+We also put in new windows, Fleetwood sliders, and gorgeous geometric interior oak doors and removed the drywall that once covered the beautiful brick fireplace, which we were able to restore.

 Last but not least, do you have any tips for people interested in buying a midcentury house or building a new home with midcentury design elements?
 What should they pay attention to and why?

 When looking to buy a midcentury home it is helpful to know which designers you like and the neighborhood in which you’re looking.
 Some neighborhoods are saturated with midcentury homes by known designers of the 1960s.
-The key elements that make up a midcentury home are floor to ceiling expansive windows, lighting, integration with natural elements, stone, wood, and geometric clean lines.
+The key elements that make up a midcentury home are floor-to-ceiling expansive windows, lighting, integration with natural elements, stone, wood, and geometric clean lines.